Death Valley in One Day: Don’t Make These 6 Mistakes

 Badwater basin death valley at sunset

 From the parking lot, you can see the start of the salt flats.
 Don’t be fooled!
-The salt flats that are photographed all over social media are a 30-minute walk away.
+The salt flats that you want to see are a 30-minute walk away.
 The farther you walk out, the salt flats begin to transform into their unique honeycomb and geometric shapes.

 The salt flats are enormous, so it was easy to find a spot all to yourself with no one else in your photos.